Metaswitch/clearwater-readthedocs/docs/Migrating_To_etcd.md

     /usr/share/clearwater/infrastructure/migration-utils/migrate_local_config *_orig_config

-3. This will produce a file in the current directory called `shared_config`.
+3. This will produce the file `/etc/clearwater/shared_config`.
 Check the contents of this file looks sensible.

-4. Copy this file to `/etc/clearwater/shared_config` on each node in the deployment.

-5. On each node in turn:
+4. On each node in turn:

     * Run `/usr/share/clearwater/infrastructure/migration-utils/switch_to_migrated_config`
     * Run `sudo service clearwater-infrastructure restart` to regenerate any dependant configuration files